sufst/pcb/README.md

 The `.gitignore` should prevent the addition of files we don't want to keep in here, but before you commit make sure to do a quick check of what is actually being added.

+### Shared Resources

+The `common` folder is used for resources which can be shared across multiple projects.
+This includes:

+- Images (`images` subdirectory).
+- 3D models (`step` subdirectory).
+- Custom symbols (`sufst-lib.kicad_sym`).
+- Custom footprints (`sufst-lib.pretty`).

+> Note: Since projects were previously in their own individual repos, many designs still have their own libraries, step files, etc. These will gradually be migrated to the SUFST library.

 ### Git Limitations
 It is not possible to resolve merge conflicts within individual design files, which is an unfortunate limitation of using `git` with KiCad.
 While KiCad files are in a text format, they aren't really designed to be edited manually.
-It is therefore *essential* that only one person is editing a particular file in a project at a time.
+It is therefore *essential* that only one person is editing a particular file in a project at a time (including the shared library).
 Once someone starts working on a file, until it is merged into the `main` branch nobody else can edit that file.
 A good way to get round this is to use the "hierarchical sheets" feature to divide schematics into multiple files (if it can be done in a logical way).